lesley-byte/student-javascript-debugging-exercise/exercises/maximumNumberFinder/README.md

 ## Continue and Finish

-- [ ] Use the "Continue" button to jump to the next breakpoint or run to the end of the function after examining the necessary steps.
+- [ ] Use the "Continue" button to jump to the next breakpoint🔴 or run to the end of the function after examining the necessary steps.